SalahKanjo/reflected-crc32-stm32/README.md

 # reflected-crc32-stm32
-Reflected CRC32 Communication on STM32H753ZI Using Arduino
+Reflected CRC32 Communication on STM32H753ZI Using Arduino IDE

 This project implements a reflected CRC32 algorithm on STM32H753ZI boards to ensure reliable communication between a transmitter and receiver.
 The setup involves two STM32 boards, each connected to a common ground via a PC (laptop).
 The transmitter board receives a message from the PC, calculates the CRC32 checksum, and sends the message to the receiver board.